In Montgomery’s long neglected east county, a new map stirs hope for stronger representation

 “You had two of the strongest advocates,” Leggett said in an interview, referring to himself and former council member Marilyn Praisner.
 “And we were in a time when we had the most constrained resources.”

 Leggett, Montgomery’s first and only Black county executive, maintains that his administration laid the groundwork for revamping east county, where he still lives.
 He opened three new recreation centers, brokered a deal for Washington Adventist Hospital to relocate to east county, and in 2017 finalized plans for Viva White Oak, a massive, 280-acre life sciences hub near the FDA headquarters.
-Marc Elrich (D), the current county executive, said he has continued Leggett’s legacy, launching a new bus rapid transit system along route 29.
+Marc Elrich (D), the current county executive, said he has continued Leggett’s legacy, launching a new bus rapid transit system along Route 29.

 And yet for everyday east county residents, these improvements are too small or too preliminary to count.
 These days, people passing by the site for Viva White Oak, which was promised to bring high-paying jobs and affordable housing, see only yellowed signs on empty fields.
 The project’s developer recently said they might start construction in 2022, with a completion date 10 to 12 years later.

-Shannon Moore, a 42-year-old single mother, said she can’t afford to wait that long.
+Shannon Moore, a 42-year-old single mother, said she cannot afford to wait that long.

-Moore has been trying buy a home since she moved to Briggs Chaney seven years ago.
+Moore has been trying to buy a home since she moved to Briggs Chaney seven years ago.
 But supporting three kids as a construction administrator leaves little for savings, she said.
 More than half her paycheck goes to rent, and when she was laid off in January, she relied on donations to get by.
-Moore doesn’t vote consistently in local elections but thinks she might if she hears from candidates who understand what it’s like to spend years teetering on the verge of poverty.
+Moore does not vote consistently in local elections but thinks she might if she hears from candidates who understand what it is like to spend years teetering on the verge of poverty.

-Even then, Moore said, she wasn’t sure.
+Even then, Moore said, she was not sure.

 “I’d still have to take a gamble on someone,” she said, “and see if they’re going to do what they say they’re going to do.”